 I don't really know why this took so long, perhaps it was the confusing insurance programs, perhaps it was that the rental agents were using the hot spots on their phones to power the internet, perhaps it was that you had to share your whole life story starting from conception before being deemed worthy of a car.
-I only know we stood in line longer at Sixt than we sat during our two flights.
+I only know we stood in line longer at Sixt than we sat during our two flights getting to Croatia.
 Or as the gentleman in front of us stated, "I've purchased homes faster than this!"

 I think the most trying part of the rental car experience was you could see the sun setting over the beautiful beach from the windows of the airport.

 We finally got our car three hours after landing and set off to our home for the next few nights.